ayushanand1009/hindi-ambiguity-resolution/README.md

-# hindi-ambiguity-resolution
-Context-aware Word Sense Disambiguation in Hindi using Qwen2.5-0.5B fine-tuned with LoRA on 1000+ annotated sentences across 10 ambiguity categories.
 # Hindi Ambiguity Resolution using Qwen2.5 + LoRA

 NLP — Fine-tuning a Transformer (< 2B parameters) to handle ambiguity in Hindi language.